tanbiralam/InsightIQ/README.md

     *   Open your browser and navigate to `http://localhost:3000`.
     *   The InsightIQ application should be running.
-    *   Create an account and log in to ensure user authentication is functioning correctly.
+    *   Create an account and log in to ensure user authentication is functioning correctly using Clerk.
     *   Test the AI content generation and image generation features after configuring the necessary API keys in the `.env` file.
+Check the console for any errors related to missing or invalid API keys.

 ## 💻 Usage